ccorrales1228/Phase_3_project/README.md

-### The stakeholder, SyriaTel, is a telecommunications company whose goal is to better understand what factors are causing customer churn.
+### The stakeholder, SyriaTel, is a telecommunications company whose goal is to better understand what may be causing customer churn.
+The data set represents an ea of telecom where the business model was non subscription based, a pay-as-you-go business model.
 Due to limits on data size, the model will only be robust enough to be used by SyriaTel to analyze their specific data provided.
+Further this is a piliminary proprosal for our business intelligence team to take steps in better enhancing the customer expereince.
+As we recognize with an older dataset there may be limitation.
+However, we are positive we can look into the past to learn what to do and what works for this iteration of our customer churn classification model

 ![Image](logo.jpg)